Geometry-Aware Sampling-Based Motion Planning on Riemannian Manifolds: Related Work

 Several methods exploit geometric structure by designing or reshaping Riemannian metrics to encode constraints or task-relevant features.
 Under this formulation, the cost of moving between configurations is expressed through a Riemannian metric on joint space, capturing the geometry of the configuration manifold~\cite{chen2016improved,laux2021robot,laux2023boundary}.
 Metrics can also blend information from both joint and task spaces.
 This is especially useful when dealing with task-space constraints such as obstacle avoidance.
 Rather than treating these as cost terms or hard constraints, one can define metrics in task space that reflect obstacle geometry and pull them back to configuration space, yielding geodesics that naturally curve around obstacles~\cite{ratliff2015understanding,mainprice2016warping,mainprice2020interior,bao2025geodesic}.
 This geometric reformulation has been shown to improve convergence in motion optimization methods such as CHOMP~\cite{ratliff2009chomp}.

 \looseness=-1 Beyond reshaping metrics for single objectives, Riemannian geometry also provides a natural mechanism for blending several distinct motion objectives or constraints.
-In \cite{ratliff2018riemannian,cheng2021rmpflow}, the authors propose combining multiple motion policies, each representing a different robot behavior, into a single, geometrically consistent policy using Riemannian pullback operations.
+In \cite{ratliff2018riemannian,cheng2021rmpflow}, the authors propose combining multiple motion policies, each representing a different robot behaviour, into a single, geometrically consistent policy using Riemannian pullback operations.
 Similar pullback operations have been used to reshape the configuration space metric based on barrier functions, allowing constraints like joint limits, self-collisions, and obstacles to be naturally encoded~\cite{beik2023reactive,klein2023design}.
 In contrast to these approaches, we do not reshape the metric.
 Instead, we work directly with the intrinsic Riemannian metric and minimize the curve length based on it, rather than minimizing the energy functional.
 Constraints such as obstacle avoidance are handled implicitly through the sampling-based planner, without being explicitly encoded in the metric.
-This approach allows us to leverage all the benefits of sampling-based planning while producing collision-free, minimum-length motions without requiring any handcrafted metrics.
+This approach allows us to leverage all the benefits of sampling-based planning while producing collision-free, minimum-length motions without requiring any handcrafting in the metric design.